Office Hours: 10 until 2, M - F. 508.693.4424

 Seasonal donations are accepted.

-At our second location, Christ ("Stone") United Methodist, 89 William Street, Vineyard Haven.
+At our second location, Christ United Methodist "stone" Church, 89 William Street, Vineyard Haven

 Island Food Pantry

 Cash donations and food are accepted.

 Clothes-to-Go (free clothing) & the Island Food Pantry